 Length of printed cotton with an acid yellow ground and an all-over trompe l'oeil pattern of golf balls and their shadows.

 Why is this in our collection?

-Golf Magic was designed in the early 1950s by Brian Connelly (1926-63), a self-taught American artist.
-In the late 1940s or early 1950s Connelly became involved with Associated American Artists (AAA), a profitable gallery and organization that was founded in 1934 by Reeves Lewenthal.
-Lewenthal and AAA played a central role in “linking modern American art and consumerism” by producing limited edition fine art prints by American artists such as Connelly as well as more famous names as Thomas Hart Benton and Grant Wood.
-Artists were paid a fee for each edition and then prints were sold through department stores and mail order.
-By 1941 the AAA was the largest commercial art gallery in... more
+This textile, Golf Magic, was designed in the early 1950s by Brian Connelly, a self taught American artist.
+In the late 1940s or early 1950s, Connelly became involved with Associated American Artists (AAA), a profitable gallery and organization that was founded in 1934 by Reeves Lewenthal.
+Lewenthal and AAA played a central role in “linking modern American art and consumerism” by producing limited edition fine art prints by American artists such as Connelly as well as more famous names, such as Thomas Hart Benton and Grant Wood.
+Artists were paid a fee for each edition and the prints were sold through department stores and mail order.
+By 1941, the AAA was the largest commercial art gallery in the world,... more